ewanp2025/XpressiveTools/README.md

 •  West Coast Lab – Emulates Buchla-style nonlinear waveshaping using parallel and series wavefolding topologies.

 •  Modular Grid – A visual, modular synethesiser emulator / node based environment for connecting oscillators and logic modules to "draw" your synth.
+Now has a basic LPF that works in either parsing method.

 •  Spectral Resynthesiser – Analyses external WAV stabs to reconstruct sounds through windowed harmonic additive synthesis (another way to bring external recordings into Xpressive as an expression).